 - Speakers will include his son Todd Ferris, as well as Bill Mann, Mike Sullivan, and Tracey Mitchell.

 - Naughton Square will be marked with a sign, a placard, and a granite bench with his name engraved in it.
-Earlier this year, town meeting approved a $2,000 appropriation toward the dedication.
+Earlier this year, a $2,000 appropriation toward the dedication.

-- "Two of the trees that are the backdrop to the monument, he actually planted," said Richard DeSorgher, chairman of the monument committee.
+- "Two of the trees that are the backdrop to the monument, he actually planted," said Richard DeSorgher who is on the monument committee.

 Flag Cases for Veterans

 - Committee member Ron Griffin, also the town's Veterans' Agent, reported the cost of the flag cases the committee would like to present to veterans' families (made in the USA) is $70 each, in addition to $25 for each flag.
-Naughton's family will receive one of these cases.
+Naughton's family will receive one of these cases and flags.

 Roger Hardy Flagpole

-- The committee reported that the money raised so far ($520) for the dedication of the Roger Hardy flagpole at Baxter Park is nearly $1,000 short of what is needed.
+- The committee reported that the money raised so far ($520) for the dedication of the is nearly $1,000 short of what is needed.
 Hardy served in the Merchant Marine and died in May at age 87.